michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 4. A depraved and adulterous race requireth a sign, but a sign shall not be given to it, save the sign of Jaunon the prophet; and he left them, and went away.

-5. And when his disciples had come to the oppositeshore, they had forgotten to take bread with them.
+5. And when his disciples had come to the opposite

 6. But he said to them, Take heed and beware of the leaven of the Pharishee and Zadukoyee.